FelixStumvoll/AnimatedFigures/README.md

 #### Move Visitor

-The `MoveVisitor` moves a shape on the axis.
-The outer bounds as well as the amount moved can be configured.
+The `MoveVisitor` moves a shape on the x-axis.
+The bounds on which the shape turns, as well as the amount moved in each animation step can be configured.
 Since every shape has a `move` method it calls this method regardless of the concrete shape type.

 #### Resize Visitor